• Skip to primary navigation

 Fresh Herbs - I use garlic, bay leaves and sprigs of thyme to add a wonderful fresh herbal flavor to the stew.
 You could also add in a sprig of rosemary or some freshly chopped parsley - whatever you have.

-How to Make Easy Instant Pot Chicken Stew
+How to Make Easy Pressure Cooker Chicken Stew

 Find the full printable ingredients and instructions in the recipe card below.